 When too much fat is carried around the belly, it can do even more damage.
-So-called ‘apple’ shapes are linked to bowel, kidney, oesophageal, pancreatic, breast, and womb cancers.
+So-called ‘apple’ shapes are linked to bowel, kidney, oesophageal, pancreatic, and breast cancers.

 It isn’t clear exactly why this is, but it could be to do with how quickly certain chemicals from fat can get into the blood.